 Take a Hike

-Colorado is known for its spectacular wildflower hiked.
+Colorado is known for its spectacular wildflower hikes.
 There’s no time better than now to introduce your kids to hiking in the great outdoors.
 Start small.
 Find an easy hiking trail with lots of interesting things for the kids.
 A couple of our favorites are Rifle Falls and Sylvan Lake State Park.

-Things to Do with Teens in Colorado
+What to Do with Teens in Colorado

 Colorado offers many places to zipline, fro the top of a mountain to old mining areas.
 Whizzing through the air harnessed to a rope is sure to thrill even the pickiest teen.

 Challenge or Ropes Courses also abound in the mountains of Colorado.
-They can be found at the top of mountains, in historic mining areas and o ranches.
+They can be found at the top of mountains, in historic mining areas and on ranches.
 The thrill of whizzing across a valley in a harness is sure to thrill most teens.

 Snow tubing can be found in many ski resort towns.
 Similar to sledding, but typically on a man made course.
 Ski resorts and ski towns have built these tubing hills to be steep and have several lanes.
 You can race friends or even go together in a group.